surifirstpin/biplus_documentation/docs/Views.md

 - **Drill_down_fields** parameter is used to explore the data within the field.
 - **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.

-## Field Visibility On / Off
+## Field Visibility On / Of

-- **Visualize** parameter is used as display on-off option of the field in visualization section by assigning true or false condition to the parameter.
+**Visualize** parameter is used as display on-off option of the field in visualization section by assigning true or false condition to the parameter.

 ## Adding Currency & Format to a field

-- **Number_format** it specifies different set of number formats used for the field values.
+ **Number_format** it specifies different set of number formats used for the field values.

-- **Currency** is applied to retrieve the values in specified currency applicable.
+**Currency** is applied to retrieve the values in specified currency applicable.
--

 #### Syntax for defining fields in custom table :
 ```
 "fields": [